Electrical safety advice

 Bathroom safety tips

-- Never use mains-powered portable appliances like hairdryers, heaters or radios.
+- never use mains-powered portable appliances like hairdryers, heaters, or radios in the bathroom.

 Kitchen safety tips

-- Sockets or switches must be at least 30cm from the sink.
+- sockets and switches must be at least 30cm from the sink

 DIY safety tips

-- Make sure your tools are all in good condition and check their leads and plugs.
+- make sure your tools are in good condition and check their leads and plugs

 Product recall: Hotpoint or Indesit washing machines